lulzb0at/AdventOfCode-Solutions/README.txt

-Goal: Spend ~15 minutes a day solving AoC challenges w/ Py3.
-Challenges available at => https://adventofcode.com/ There are no tests, docs, error checking, etc. Enjoy!
+Goal: Use Python3 to solve AoC challenges as quickly as possible.
+Challenges available here => https://adventofcode.com/